mattmorgante/laravel-forum/readme.md

 * A channel has many threads
 * A reply is "favoritable" - trait
 * A favorite belongs to a reply

-## To Do
-* How does a URL get produced for the profile page of a user with a last name?
-* What does the morphmany relationship entail?
-Good topic for a blog post

 ## Ideas
 Pre-populated list of categories